govindrai/phase-0-handbook/phase-0-prerequisites.md

 #### 1. Create Accounts
-You will need each of these accounts prior to Phase 0, and we will ask you to provide links in your Socrates (our student application) profile when you receive your welcome email in the week prior to starting Phase 0.
+You will need each of these accounts prior to Phase 0.

 - [GitHub](https://github.com/)<br> You will start using GitHub on the first day of Phase 0, so please create an account.
 GitHub is where your Dev Bootcamp code will be stored and will also become your technical resume when you start applying for jobs.
 (You may want to select your username with that in mind).